PositiveSumNet/SocialAssistant/README.md

-# SocialAssistant
+# Whosum Social Assistant Chrome Extension

-Whosum Social Assistant Chrome Extension
+Utilities to help you understand and better engage with your social network relationships.